- Installation requirements

 Setting up Site Kit requires connecting your WordPress user with your Google account to enable communication with the Google APIs necessary for facilitating set up, and providing reporting data in the Site Kit dashboard.

 Due to limitations that apply to all Google Cloud projects related to the number of connections a single Google account can have with a Google app at one time, if you manage many sites (e.g. 25+) with the same Google account, you may be affected by this limit.
 For example, if you notice that you frequently need to sign in to Site Kit again on a regular basis, this can be why.
-Again, this limitation would only affect Google accounts that are being used with Site Kit on dozens of sites at the same time.
+Again, this limitation only affects Google accounts that are being used with Site Kit on dozens of sites at the same time.

 More specifically, the relevant limit applies to the number of active refresh tokens per Google account per project, but this is not the same as a maximum number of sites a single Google account can use with Site Kit.
 Because a site can use more than one of these tokens during set up depending on which selections are made, it isn’t possible to define an accurate maximum number of sites that can be used with Site Kit with a single Google account in all cases.
 The absolute limit is 100, but in practice this number will almost always be lower.